eGovPDX/design-tokens/README.md

 The recommended workflow is:

 1. Use Tokens Studio in Figma to manage tokens
-2. Push changes to GitHub via the plugin
+2. Push changes to GitHub via the plugin to the `incoming-token-changes` branch
-3. Let the GitHub Action process the tokens
+3. GitHub Action processes the tokens and adds the output files to your PR
-4. Review and merge changes
+4. Review and merge changes to main

 This approach ensures we have complete, consistent, and well-managed design tokens.